International Polar Bear Day Honors Mamas and Cubs, Who Are Threatened by Climate Change

 Article continues below advertisement

-Keep reading for everything you need to know about International Polar Bear Day this year!
+Keep reading for everything you need to know about International Polar Bear Day, and how you can get involved in the holiday in 2025.

 The holiday is hosted by Polar Bears International (PBI) — the same polar bear conservation organization that is behind the annual Polar Bear Week.